bkhartmire/bkhartmire.github.io/_posts/2018-01-23-enter_your_title_here.markdown

 ---

 This is a simple fix, so don’t despair!
-I started facing the issue that often when I’d try to start my rails server I’d receive the following error:
+While working on a Rails app, I’d often receive the following error when I tried to start up my server:

 `initialize': Address already in use - bind(2) for "0.0.0.0" port 3000 (Errno::EADDRINUSE)